danielbotn/googleCustomSearch/README.md

 ## Environment variables

-To run the app locally, make sure to have Inline `.env` file at the root of the project with the following variable
+To run the app locally, make sure to have a `.env` file at the root of the project with the following variable

 ```bash
 SVELTE_APP_API_KEY=the-api-key-goes-here